 The Supreme Court gave no reason for denying the request to hear Domino’s appeal.
 Usually, SCOTUS only declines to hear cases that will not present any new or nationally impactful legal implications.
 While this decision would have national implications, it would not be a new decision.
 By not specifying any additional ruling, the decision of the lower court stands, and SCOTUS quietly acknowledges its agreement with the 9th Circuit Court of Appeals.
 This circuit has ruled in the past that a website with a nexus to a place of public accommodation is considered “a service.”
 Title III of the ADA mandates that all places of public accommodation and their services must not discriminate against those with disabilities.
 According to the 9th Circuit Court of Appeals, that includes making websites equally accessible for people who use assistive technology.

-This decision, while provided by the 9th Circuit Court covering specific territory, impacts anyone with a website, because websites aren’t bound by geographic location.
+This decision, while provided by the 9th Circuit Court covering specific territory, impacts anyone with a website, because websites aren’t bound by geographic location, not just those in their district like Robles vs. Domino’s Pizza.
 National retailers and other organizations usually have some presence within the 9th Circuit because their websites are available nationwide, even if their physical locations are elsewhere.
 This means that a resident of the 9th Circuit accesses a website, the website falls under the 9th Circuit’s jurisdiction.

 Why is the Absence of Published Guidelines a Problem?